Global and Local Contrastive Self-Supervised Learning for Semantic Segmentation of HR Remote Sensing Images: Introduction

-However, the deep learning based supervised remote sensing semantic segmentation methods relies heavily on a large amount of high-quality labeled samples.
-As remote sensing semantic segmentation technology plays an increasingly important role in global sustainable development, its desire for a large number of global-wise, high-quality labeled samples is growing \cite{YuanShen-75,ValiComai-76}.
-The semantic segmentation task requires pixel-level labeling which is very costly, and remote sensing images have huge heterogeneity in time and space, so the existing labeled data is actually only a interception of the images, and it is difficult to obtain a large number of annotated samples with extremely high richness which cover global areas, multi-resolution, multi-season and multi-spectral.
-To solve the problem of insufficient labeled samples, one strategy is to generate more samples through data augmentation \cite{ShortenKhoshgoftaar-47-dataaug}, GAN \cite{BowlesChen-48-GAN-aug}, etc.; a second strategy is to use other annotated data, such as pre-training \cite{Frid-AdarBen-Cohen-49} or transfer learning \cite{CuiChen-50-trans,GengDeng-83}, which aims to transfer the knowledge learned from a larger or more related domain to improve performance on the target domain or reduce the dependence on labeled samples; another strategy is to learn how to have better performance on only a few labeled samples, such as meta-learning \cite{LiCui-46-RS-MetaNet}.
+However, deep learning-based supervised RSI semantic segmentation methods rely heavily on a large number of high-quality labeled samples.
+As RSI semantic segmentation technology plays an increasingly important role in global sustainable development, its need for a large number of global-wise, high-quality labeled samples is growing \cite{YuanShen-75,ValiComai-76}.
+Semantic segmentation requires pixel-level labeling, which is very costly.
+Furthermore, because remote sensing images vary greatly in time and space, the existing labeled data are only interceptions of the images; it is difficult to obtain a large number of annotated samples with extremely high richness that cover global areas, multiple resolutions, season and spectra.
+To solve the problem of an insufficient number of labeled samples, one strategy is to generate more samples through data augmentation \cite{ShortenKhoshgoftaar-47-dataaug}, generative adversarial networks (GAN) \cite{BowlesChen-48-GAN-aug}, etc.; a second strategy is to use other annotated data, such as pre-training \cite{Frid-AdarBen-Cohen-49} or transfer learning \cite{CuiChen-50-trans,GengDeng-83}, which aims to transfer the knowledge learned from a larger or more related domain to improve performance on the target domain or reduce the dependence on labeled samples; another strategy is to learn how to have better performance on only a few labeled samples, such as meta-learning \cite{LiCui-46-RS-MetaNet}.
 However, all the above methods are based on the paradigm of supervised learning, which is highly related to specific tasks and datasets, and it is impossible to obtain a general model.
 For example, transfer learning may have negative transfer when the difference between the source domain and the target domain is large \cite{VuJain-56}.
 In addition, these methods do not make use of the abundant unlabeled data.